franklinJeevitha/cka-repo/06.Storage/pv-pvc.md

 ## 💡 Practical Engineering Tips

 * **Static vs. Dynamic Provisioning:** * **Static:** You manually create 10 PVs.
 (What we just did).
     * **Dynamic:** You use a **StorageClass**.
 When a user creates a PVC, Kubernetes automatically calls the AWS/GCP API to create a disk and a PV on the fly.
-This is the 2026 standard.
 * **The "Pending" PVC:** If your PVC is stuck in `Pending`, check the `kubectl describe pvc`.
 Common reasons:
     1. No PV matches the capacity (e.g., PVC asks for 10Gi, but your biggest PV is 5Gi).
     2. Access modes don't match.